eudoxia0/eudoxia0.github.io/article/_posts/2025-01-24-composable-sql.md

     pallet_clearance(pallets, pallet_payload_mass(pallets, boxes));
 ```

 And that's it.
 If we want to filter a table early, we just filter it early, and pass the result to the functor.
-The functor can be applied to any table that satisfies the interface, including CTEs.
+The functor can be applied to any table that satisfies the interface, including CTEs or `select` expressions.

 You can't do this with native SQL, because SQL does not compose.
 The closest you could implement is copying the business logic query manually into a CTE, renaming the table references (and hoping you didn't forget any), and now you have one more query duplicating business logic that has to be kept in sync with everything else.